Vonr/cao/DOCS.md

 - \<num\> acosh - Pushes the hyperbolic arccosine of the top element of the stack
 - \<num\> atanh - Pushes the hyperbolic arctangent of the top element of the stack
 - \<num\> ln - Pushes the natural logarithm of the top element of the stack
-- \<num\> log - Pushes the natural logarithm of the top element of the stack
+- \<num\> log - Pushes the base-10 logarithm of the top element of the stack
 - \<num\> log2 - Pushes the base-2 logarithm of the top element of the stack
 - \<num\> ceil - Pushes the ceiling of the top element of the stack
 - \<num\> floor - Pushes the floor of the top element of the stack